 Our Christmas Cove Mulling Spice Blend is a riff on a cider I enjoyed on a bitterly cold and wet day in Christmas Cove, Maine, outside of South Bristol.
 This historic little harbor gets its name from the English explorer John Smith, who sailed into this little harbor on Christmas day in 1614.
 This enchanting area is the epitome of East coast charm and maritime life.

-To make a batch of hot mulled cider, simply add 3 rounded tablespoons of Christmas Cove Holiday Mulling Spice Blend to a half gallon of apple cider or cranberry juice, bring the mixture almost to a boil, reduce heat to a low simmer and allow the spices to 'mull' for about 20 minutes or so.
+To make a batch of hot mulled cider, simply add 1/3 cup of Christmas Cove Holiday Mulling Spice Blend to a half gallon of apple cider or cranberry juice, bring the mixture almost to a boil, reduce heat to a low simmer and allow the spices to 'mull' for about 15 - 20 minutes minutes or so.
+Strain using a fine mesh strainer and serve.

-If you're serving a crowd, the hot cider can be moved to a crock pot and kept warm.
+If you're serving a crowd, the mulled cider can be moved to a crock pot and kept warm.
 Add a few orange slices to float on top for a festive finish.

 Warm mulled wine goes fabulously with a charcuterie platter and a variety of cheeses and is a 'warm welcome' to the senses as guests arrive for a fall get-together.

-Because our Christmas Cove Holiday Spice Blend contains rooibos, you can add a couple of teaspoons to a cup of boiling water, let it steep, and enjoy it on its own.
+Because our Christmas Cove Holiday Spice Blend contains rooibos, you can add a couple of teaspoons to a cup of boiling water, let it steep for 7-10 minutes to enjoy it on its own.